SixArm/locale-help/README.md

 ### Slug format for English

-Our slug format for English is alphanumeric lowercase characters plus a separator which is the hyphen-minus character.
+Our slug format for English is alphanumeric lowercase characters with words separated by a hyphen-minus character.
+We use this format because it improves readability, usability, searchability, and similar user goals.

 Right: